-The Royal Alcazar is the best site in Seville.
-It's a breathtaking 10th century palace that King Pedro gave a 14th century Mudéjar facelift.
 Inside, the highlights are the Hall of the Ambassadors, the Courtyard of the Maidens, the Courtyard of the Dolls, and the Hall of Tapestries in the Gothic Palace.

 Outside, there’s a series of verdant lush gardens.
 Don’t miss the Baths of Maria De Padilla, King Pedro’s mistress.
 The baths are one of the Alcazar’s Game of Thrones filming locations, a place where the Sand Snakes plot.

 I advise purchasing tickets online well in advance.
 Even in February, I had a half hour wait in line.
 If you’d also like a guided tour, which you may for this fantastic place, click here for a 1.5 hour guided tour.

 The Alcazar was my very favorite place in all of Andalusia.
 Here’s my complete guide to the magnificent Royal Alcazar.

 3. Plaza de España